Cuban Bombshell Aylen Alvarez Spills Out Of Barely-There Swimsuit In New Video: ‘I Like That I Have Curves’

 “We like it too.
 Keep the thickness,” a third fan assured her.

 This isn’t the first time Aylen has shared a meaningful message in an Instagram caption.
-As The Inquisitr reported, when she shared photos from a recent trip to the Peruvian Amazon, the model shared some key facts about the importance of the Amazon to the entire world.
+As The Inquisitr reported, when she posted photos from a recent trip to the Peruvian Amazon, the model shared some key facts about the importance of the Amazon to the entire world.
 She also shared suggestions on how everyday people can join the fight against Amazonian deforestation.
-In the photo, she’s wearing an eye-grabbing skimpy beaded bikini, a fact that likely encouraged her followers to pay attention to the post.
+In the photo, she’s wearing an eye-grabbing skimpy beaded bikini, a fact that likely encouraged her followers to pay attention to the post, hopefully reading her caption as well.

 One of the solutions she suggested was going pescatarian or completely vegan to reduce demand for animal protein products like beef.
 The cattle industry is one of the biggest contributors to the destruction of the Amazon.